IIIF/website/source/community/groups/framework.md

     1. The overall domain into which the work will fall
     2. The shared needs and requirements within that domain
     3. Use cases that demonstrate these needs and requirements
     4. A path towards one or more specifications and complementary implementations that would meet the requirements
     5. The organizations willing to commit resources towards realizing the specifications and implementations
     6. The timeframe in which the specifications and implementations are needed and should be possible
-  * The document outlining the above must be sent to the IIIF Community and Communications Officer for subsequent discussion and initial approval by the IIIF Coordinating Committee, typically within a one week timeframe.
+  * The document outlining the above must be sent to the IIIF staff <admin@iiif.io> for subsequent discussion and initial approval by the IIIF Coordinating Committee, typically within a one week timeframe.
 (Note: There are two stages of approval: initial approval by the Coordinating Committee, followed by an official approval by the wider community - see CfP process below).
   * Once initially approved, the group document becomes the group’s charter, providing definition of the group and its deliverables.
 The charter is not a contract and may be changed with the consensus of the members of the group at any time.
 However, significant changes such as a 6 month or more delay in timeframes, the abandonment of a deliverable, or the change in the overall scope of the work should be announced to the community via the regular channels.
   * Once the draft charter is acceptable to the participants in the discussion, a Call for Participation (CfP) is issued to appropriate lists (including [IIIF-Discuss][iiif-discuss] at the least) that announces the document and seeks the engagement of additional participants.
     * Individuals from organizations across the IIIF community must respond to the CfP indicating that they are willing to take part and commit resources towards the Technical Specification Group's goals.